awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.RenamingDB.md

 For more information, see [Adding Multi\-AZ to a Microsoft SQL Server DB Instance](USER_SQLServerMultiAZ.md#USER_SQLServerMultiAZ.Adding)\.

 **Note**
-If your instance doesn't use Multi\-AZ , you don't need to change any settings before or after running `rdsadmin.dbo.rds_modify_db_name` \.
+If your instance doesn't use Multi\-AZ, you don't need to change any settings before or after running `rdsadmin.dbo.rds_modify_db_name`\.

 **Example: **In the following example, the `rdsadmin.dbo.rds_modify_db_name` stored procedure renames a database from **MOO** to **ZAR**\.
 This is similar to running the statement `DDL ALTER DATABASE [MOO] MODIFY NAME = [ZAR]`\.